 The home page of the website also has a tab called "Activities and Tours".
 This leads to a "Visitor Trails" link.
 Clicking this link will enable an person to choose from twenty-eight guided online tours.

 The Google Arts & Culture website is great fun to explore.
 The Art Project is just one section of the large site.
 Google takes high resolution photos of artwork and then uploads the photos to the website.
 Art from galleries and museums from around the world can be viewed in one convenient place.
 Background information is included about each piece of art.
 Many of the photos are linked to Google Street View so that the visitor can see the surroundings of the art in its gallery.
 In addition, many photos have a map of the gallery's neighbourhood underneath, which can also be viewed in Google Street View.
 In some cases videos about the art are included as well.

 A visitor can explore art in several ways on the Arts & Culture website.
 There is a drop-down menu in the top left hand corner of the home page.
 Choosing "Partners" from the menu will take a visitor directly to the paintings.
 The other choices from the menu are well worth exploring as well.

 Photographing a Painting for the Google Art Project

 Google Art Project Limitations and Advantages

-I enjoy exploring the Google Art Project site.
-It has both limitations and advantages compared to other online art sites, however.
+I enjoy exploring the Google Arts & Culture website, especially the Art Project section of the site.
+The art collection has both limitations and advantages compared to other online art sites, however.
 Going to the website of an art gallery or art museum may allow a viewer to see more work from that gallery than they could see on the Art Project site.
-For example, at the time that this article was written, the National Gallery in London had uploaded 140 paintings to the Google Art Project.
+For example, at the time when this article was last updated, the National Gallery in London had uploaded 152 paintings to the Google Art Project.
 If a person had gone to the National Gallery website instead they could have viewed more than 2300 paintings.
 Many pictures on the Art Project website can be enlarged and examined in sharp detail, but not all of them can.

 The Ambassadors by Hans Holbein